Jay Begaye (Diné)

-Montee Sinquah (Hopi/Tewa/Choctaw) is a well-known singer, flutist, dancer, drum maker, and artist.
+Moontee Sinquah (Hopi/Tewa/Choctaw) is a well-known singer, flutist, dancer, drum maker, and artist.
 He also is a music producer and has co-written songs with other award-winning Native American artists.
-Montee is a champion Hoop Dancer and Grass Dancer.
-He has performed with Buffy Sainte-Marie, Bonnie Raitt, and many others and is owner of Montee’s Monster House Music.
+Moontee is a champion Hoop Dancer and Grass Dancer.
+He has performed with Buffy Sainte-Marie, Bonnie Raitt, and many others and is owner of Moontee’s Monster House Music.

 Clark Tenakhongva (Hopi)

 Clark Tenakhongva (Hopi), of the Rabbit and Tobacco clans, was born at Keams Canyon, Arizona and hails from the village of Hoat ‘ve’la (Hotevilla), “Place of Cedars,” on Third Mesa.
 He passionately follows the tradition of the Hopi and hosts a radio show in Hopi that features songs, oral history, and winter story-telling.
 Since the age of 12, Clark has carved Katsinas in the traditional style.